-1.2 Scope of work
+Scope of work 1.2

 At the onset of the project the primary focus of this task was to follow the ongoing work regarding the peer review standards ANS/ASME 58.24 (Level 2 PSA) and ANS/ASME 58.25 (Level 3 PSA).
 These standards have been under development in writing committee over the past several years.
 It is anticipated that it will take at least 1-2 years until these standards will be published.
 It was envisioned that this task will allow the project to influence and report on the progress of these standards.